 Although she’s making her way to the top, Daniella started out as a small town girl (Alpine, CA), and often still feels like the underdog.
 Having been so close to her “big break” so many times, she’s looking forward to the day that her dreams truly come true, and she becomes a major label touring artist.
 Her main mission in life, whether on stage or off, is to make the person who came alone feel like they belong.
 Or hell, better yet, like they’re on her invited guest list.
 She’s always scanning the room, looking for the one person she can make feel noticed and inspired.

 More History ...

-Just after graduating from high school in 2010 -- with her motto "rock stars don't go to college" -- Dannie spent two years as the lead singer in The Dannie Marie Band, playing “pop country that rocks!” at various venues around her hometown of San Diego (along with a couple trips to Nashville).
+Just after graduating from high school in 2010 -- with her motto "rock stars don't go to college" -- Daniella (formerly Dannie Marie) spent two years as the lead singer in The Dannie Marie Band, playing “pop country that rocks!” at various venues around her hometown of San Diego (along with frequent trips to Nashville).
 The band released a 3-song EP in 2010; got placement in a feature film for one of their original songs; and received recognition for their Flavor of the Week music video at film festivals, including a Golden Reel Award for Best Music Video at the Nevada Film Festival.

-As she works to make her mark as a country artist, Dannie Marie enjoys using her platform to encourage young girls to follow their dreams, believe in themselves and make positive life choices.
+As she works to make her mark as a country artist, Daniella enjoys using her platform to encourage young girls to follow their dreams, believe in themselves and make positive life choices.
 One of her favorite scriptures is Psalm 37: 4.
 "Delight yourself in the Lord and He will give you the desires of your heart."